mtsev/seba/README.md

 Copy `config-sample.json` to `config.json` and set the following values:

 * `prefix` is the string proceeding a bot command
 * `token` is the Discord bot token.
 Get this from the [Discord Developer Portal](https://discordapp.com/developers/applications/)
+* `seed` is a secret value used to generate the verification code. **Must be the same as the google script seed value**

 * `server` has info regarding your server as follows:
     - `id` is the ID of your Discord server